eugeniodevv/docs/docs/faq/ping_issues.md

 ---
-sidebar_position: 9
+sidebar_position: 5
-title: "Ping/stability issues"
 ---

-# Ping/stability issues
+# Latency / Stability issues

 If you observe any ping related issues it is very important to **not just open a ticket and say "My ping is high, fix it!"** but to **provide useful information** for us to trace the problem.